APPLICATIONS FOR FALL 2014 ENROLLMENT ARE NOW BEING ACCEPTED.

 The following items will be collected through the online application.
 If you are applying to more than one program, you will need to submit the following for each program to which you are applying (one per online application).

 - Unofficial Transcripts: Unofficial transcripts will be reviewed by the Admissions Committees, however offers of admissions are not binding until official transcripts have been received and verified by the School of Architecture Office of Admissions and Financial Aid.
 For the initial application review, we ask that you upload your unofficial transcripts to the application.
 If you cannot upload unofficial transcripts to the application, you may also mail the transcripts to the addresses listed at the bottom of this page.
-Note: due to the computer system, until the official transcript is received your application will continue to say it is incomplete even when all materials are uploaded and/or received.

 - Resume / CV (Curriculum Vitae)